-The Black Census Project aims to set the record straight.
+The Black Census Project

 “More than 31,000 black people from all 50 states participated in what we believe is the largest independent survey of black people ever conducted in the United States.”